HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 ### Consent Dialogs

-Privacy regulations like [GDPR](https://gdpr-info.eu/) and [CCPA](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=3.&part=4.&lawCode=CIV&title=1.81.5) require websites to obtain user consent before collecting and processing personal data.
+Privacy regulations like <a hreflang="en" href="https://gdpr-info.eu/">GDPR</a> and <a hreflang="en" href="https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=3.&part=4.&lawCode=CIV&title=1.81.5">CCPA</a> require websites to obtain user consent before collecting and processing personal data.
 This has made cookie consent dialogs often managed by Consent Management Platforms (CMPs) a near-universal feature of the modern web.
 To standardize how consent is captured and communicated across the advertising ecosystem, the Interactive Advertising Bureau developed frameworks like the Transparency and Consent Framework (TCF), US Privacy String (USP), and the newer Global Privacy Platform (GPP).

 While these frameworks aim to give users control, adoption and implementation quality vary widely.
 Some sites fully comply with TCFv2, while others have incomplete implementations or rely on older standards.
 It’s also worth noting that our crawler is US-based and under TCF, consent banners aren’t required for non-EU visitors, so actual TCF usage is likely higher than what we measure here.